Westover, Arlington, Virginia: Transit

 The central artery in Westover is Washington Boulevard which serves as a commercial focal point as well as a regional connector.

-Westover is situated between exits 69 and 71 on Interstate 66.
+Westover is situated between exits 69 and 71 on I-66.

-Also close by is the East Falls Church Metro Station, part of the Washington DC Metro's Silver Line and Orange Line.
-The community is served by MetroBus, via the 2A, 2B, 2C, and 2G lines which run down Washington Boulevard.
-The Art Bus line 52, an Arlington-provided bus system, also passes through the community, though it does not travel through what many consider to be central Westover - Washington Boulevard between North Mckinley and Longfellow Streets.
+East Falls Church station, part of the Silver Line and Orange Line of the Washington Metro, is nearby in the county.

+MetroBus serves Westover via its 2A, 2B, 2C, and 2G lines which run down Washington Boulevard.
+Arlington Transit line 52, an Arlington County-managed bus system, passes through Westover.

-The Washington & Old Dominion Railroad and Custis multi use trails also pass through Southern Westover, connecting the community to Falls Church to the West and The Rosslyn-Ballston corridor and Washington, D.C. to the East.
+Washington & Old Dominion Railroad Regional Park and Custis Trail also pass through Southern Westover, connecting Westover to Falls Church to the west and the Rosslyn-Ballston corridor and Washington, D.C. to the east.

 Buildings

-The Reed School
+Reed School

-Westover is home to the Walter Reed School, built in 1938 and reopened in October 2009 after significant renovations.
+Westover is home to Walter Reed School, built in 1938 and reopened in October 2009 after significant renovations.
 It currently serves as a pre-school and public library, having served as an elementary school from 1938 to 1984.

-The Walter Reed Elementary School was built in 1938 by contractor T. Calvin Owens on what was farmland at the time.
+Walter Reed Elementary School was built in 1938 by contractor T. Calvin Owens on what was farmland at the time.
 In 1950, the school was expanded and altered.
 A new 8 classroom wing and mechanical room were added to the rear of the building, while lower level rooms were converted to a library, teachers room, clinic and conference room.
 To cope with further population growth, in 1966 an octagonal classroom building was constructed.